tymondesigns/jwt-auth/README.md

 JWTAuth::fromUser($user);

 // sets the token for the request
-// further methods can then be chained JWTAuth::setToken($token);
+// further methods that require a token can then be chained JWTAuth::setToken($token);

 // returns the subject (sub) claim from the token
 // (defaults to User id)
 JWTAuth::getSubject($token);

-// provides access to the underlying jwt encoder
+// provides access to the underlying jwt provider
 // returns a token
 JWTAuth::encode($subject, array $customClaims);